yuzikage/spotify-ui-clone/README.md

 * `index.html` - The structural markup for the sidebar, content grid, and player.
 * `style.css` - Comprehensive styles including custom scrollbars, hover states, and the playback bar UI.
-* `assets/` - Contains icons and card images for the music categories.
-* `homework assets/` - Contains specific assets for the album and player controls.
+* `assets/` - Contains all the assets from icons and card images for the music categories to the album and player controls.

 ## 🚀 Getting Started